What is Digital Privacy

 What does Digital Privacy mean to our Kids?

-Children and adolescents often use the Internet in ways which risk their privacy.
+Children and adolescents often use the Internet in ways that risk their privacy.
 This is a cause for growing concern among parents.
 Young people also may not realize that a website may track their information and browsing.

 In 1998, the Federal Trade Commission in the USA realized the lack of digital privacy for children.
 They created the Children Online Privacy Protection Act (COPPA).
 COPPA limits the options which gather information from children.

-Digital privacy is parents’ biggest concern when it comes to social media user.
+Digital privacy is parents’ biggest concern when it comes to social media users.
 Teens use Facebook, Twitter, WhatsApp, Instagram, and Viber to share information with people from any corner of the world.
 Social media has become a part of kids’ everyday life and the danger at the same time.

 Essentials of Digital Parenting

 With so many devices, apps, games, and content available, it’s hard to be a parent in the digital age.
 There always will be a cultural and technological difference between children and parents, but with a little effort, it is possible to understand the meaning of the digital world.
-We are sure, you understand that the protection from the misuse of personal information is important.
+We are sure, you understand that protection from the misuse of personal information is important.
 But what can you do to make sure your kids’ privacy and security?

 You need to keep on educating yourself and use all the essential information you can find.
-Watch videos, read articles and different guides that will help you learn everything about modern technologies and trends.
+Watch videos, read articles, and different guides that will help you learn everything about modern technologies and trends.